dotnet/docs-aspire/docs/fundamentals/integrations-overview.md

 ## Integration responsibilities

 There are two types of integrations in .NET Aspire, each with a different responsibility.
-One type represents resources within the app host project, while the other represents client libraries that connect to these resources.
+One type represents resources within the app host project—these are known as [hosting integrations](#hosting-integrations).
+The other type of integration represents client libraries that connect to the aforementioned resources, and they're known as [client integrations](#client-integrations).

 ### Hosting integrations

 Hosting integrations configure applications by provisioning resources (like containers or cloud resources) or pointing to existing ones (such as a local SQL server).
 These packages model various services, platforms, or capabilities, including caches, databases, logging, storage, and messaging systems.

-They extend the <xref:Aspire.Hosting.IDistributedApplicationBuilder> interface, enabling the _app host_ project to express resources within its _app model_.
+Hosting integrations extend the <xref:Aspire.Hosting.IDistributedApplicationBuilder> interface, enabling the _app host_ project to express resources within its _app model_.
 The official [hosting integration NuGet packages](https://www.nuget.org/packages?q=owner%3A+aspire+tags%3A+aspire+hosting+integration&includeComputedFrameworks=true&prerel=true&sortby=relevance) are tagged with `aspire`, `integration`, and `hosting`.

 For information on creating a custom hosting integration, see [Create custom .NET Aspire hosting integration](../extensibility/custom-hosting-integration.md).